Eddie Nketiah provides assist in Arsenal’s win over Brighton

 Putting up a stellar performance, Arsenal emerged triumphant in the second half with a 2-0 win over their opponent.

-Brazil international Gabriel Jesus headed home his outfit's opening goal before Kai Havertz sealed victory in the 87th-minute mark after Nketiah set him up.
+Brazil international Gabriel Jesus headed home his outfit opening goal before Kai Havertz sealed victory in the 87th minute mark after he was set up by Nketiah.